Regimental sergeant major: Australia

 A regimental sergeant major in the Australian Army is usually a warrant officer class 1 and holds a special position within a regiment or battalion as the senior non-commissioned adviser to the unit's commanding officer.
 They are known as the regimental sergeant major regardless of whether the unit is a regiment or battalion.
-The RSM has leadership, discipline and welfare responsibilities of up to 650 soldiers, as well as the maintenance of their equipment.
+The RSM has leadership, discipline and welfare responsibilities for up to 650 soldiers, as well as the maintenance of their equipment.

 The most senior warrant officer in the Australian Army is titled Regimental Sergeant Major of the Army.

 Canada

 In the Canadian Forces, the appointment of regimental sergeant major is normally held by an army chief warrant officer.
 Due to the integrated nature of the Canadian Forces, however, it is not impossible for an air force chief warrant officer or a naval chief petty officer 1st class to rise to that post, especially in units with a high number of support trades personnel; examples might include a Royal Canadian Logistics Service CPO1 being appointed RSM of a service battalion, or an air force Communications and Electronics Branch CWO appointed to the position in a communication regiment.

-RSMs are generally address as "RSM" or "Mr" or "Ms" by officers, and as "Sir" or "Ma'am" by subordinates (which applies only to regimental sergeant majors who are army or air force CWOs; naval CPO1s are universally addressed as "Chief", regardless of any appointments held).
+RSMs are generally addressed as "RSM" or "Mr" or "Ms" by officers, and as "Sir" or "Ma'am" by subordinates (which applies only to regimental sergeant majors who are army or air force CWOs; naval CPO1s are universally addressed as "Chief", regardless of any appointments held).